massclown/HalfSwordTrainerMod/README.md

 6) Enjoy the game and support the developers.

+## Updating or installing a new release
+* You can copy files from the new release of the mod on top of the old one.
+I do my best to not have any files left from an older version create any problems in the new one.
+* If something weird is still happening:
+    * delete the old `HalfSwordTrainerMod` folder in the `Mods` folder of your UE4SS installation (probably in your `C:\Program Files (x86)\Steam\steamapps\common\Half Sword Demo\HalfSwordUE5\Binaries\Win64\Mods`) and then copy the new one from the new release.
+    * delete the old `LogicMods` folder in the `Content\Paks` folder of your Half Sword demo installation (probably in your `C:\Program Files (x86)\Steam\steamapps\common\Half Sword Demo\HalfSwordUE5\Content\Paks`) and then copy the new one from the new release.
+    * the configuration in `\Mods\mods.txt` does not need to be changed.

+## Uninstalling
+Delete the files that you copied as described above, or just reinstall the entire Half Sword game entirely (it will wipe all the folders where the installed mod is located)

 ## How does the mod look on screen
 ![Alt text](images/screenshot_hud_v0.4_2K.jpg?raw=true "Screenshot of mod UI v0.4")